motss/generator-lit-element-next/README.md

 - Yeoman can be too opinionated at times but is easily convinced not to be.
 - Feel free to [learn more about Yeoman][yeoman-url].

+## Contributing

+### Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct][coc-url].
+By participating in this project you agree to abide by its terms.

 ## License

 [MIT License](https://motss.mit-license.org/) © Rong Sen Ng